Bilinda Taras Krupa – Owner, Trainer and Behaviour Consultant

-Ashley currently shares her life with her hubby, Steve and five pups, Nikki, Kade, Kody, Jessie and Jaxson and is expecting her first baby in June 2019.
+Ashley currently shares her life with her hubby, Steve, Daughter Courtney and five pups, Nikki, Kade, Kody, Jessie and Jaxson.

 Jessica’s passion for dog behaviour began when she adopted a very fearful Dogue de Bordeaux, Duchess.
 A couple of years later, 8-week-old Am Staff mix, Marlowe, joined the family.
 Marlowe was a challenging puppy, this prompted Jessica to sign up for classes and some private sessions with Bilinda.